PlanterApp/planter_blog/content/posts/growing-veggies-in-subtropical-and-tropical-climates.md

 ### What NOT to grow

 Now, let's talk about the veggies you should avoid.
-Cool-weather crops like broccoli, cauliflower, and cabbage will have a tough time in tropical climates.
+Cool-weather crops like broccoli, cauliflower, and cabbage will have a tough time in tropical climates, but can be grown during the cool season in subtropical regions.
 You can see whether a plant is a warm or cool weather crop in Planter's [quick info section](https://info.planter.garden/plant-information/how-to-grow/#quick-infoo).

 ![Lettuce bolting](/uploads/starr_081031-0394_lactuca_sativa.jpg "Lettuce is prone to bolting in warm weather.
 Consider growing this during the winter in subtropical climates.")